 details on this transformation, consult the LambertW

-by bestNormalize
+performed by default in bestNormalize

 are reversible (i.e., 1-1), in rare circumstances, we